 On Wednesday 8 July, the Chancellor delivered an economic update announcing the second phase of the Government’s response to the coronavirus (COVID-19) pandemic.
-He also announced that a full Budget will follow in the Autumn.
 The Chancellor’s statement included a ‘green recovery’ and a ‘plan for jobs’.
 A summary of the tax announcements is set out below.

 Employers across the UK are likely to be heartened by the Chancellor's £30bn plan for jobs, a considerable economic stimulus, aimed to protect existing jobs, and develop the skills and opportunities to get people back to work - and quickly.
 The scale of investment reflects the scale of the challenge and the need for speed to create a difference.